mpepping/solarman-mqtt/README.md

 ## Usage

-You can run this script as a Docker container or in Python3.
+You can run this script as a Docker container or in Python 3.
 Either way a configuration file is required.
 See the sample `config.sample.json` file in this repository for reference.
 Also, a Solarman API appid+secret is required, which can be requested via <mailto:service@solarmanpv.com>.

 Docker example to run this script every 5 minutes and providing a config file:

 `docker run -ti --rm -v config.json:/opt/app-root/src test`